 Finally we will talk about rectangular moments integrals versus polar moments integrals.
 This is a difference in how we define the distance in our moment integral.
 Let's start with the distinction in 2D.
 If our distance is measured from some axis (for example the x-axis, or the y-axis) then it is a rectangular moment integral.
 If on the other hand the distance is measured from some point (such as the origin) then it is a polar moment integral.

 In three dimensional problems, the definitions change slightly.
 For rectangular moment integrals the distance will be measured from some plane (such as the xy plane, xz plane, or yz plane).
-This will correspond to the x, y or z coordinates of a point.
-For a polar moment integrals the distance will be measured from some axis (such as the the x, y, or z axis).
+Again we will integrate left to right, bottom to top, or now back to front with distances corresponding to the x, y or z coordinates of that point.
+For a polar moment integrals the distance will be measured from some axis (such as the the x, y, or z axis), and we will integrate by radiating outward from that axis.